Temporary Assistance for Needy Families (TANF)

 Recent TANF policy guidance documents, including Program Instructions, Information Memoranda, Policy Announcements, Questions and Answers, and additional resources.

 The Office of Family Assistance provides Training and Technical Assistance (TTA) to state, tribal, and local TANF programs.
-Through TTA, OFA helps TANF agencies strengthen their programs so they can better and promote the self-sufficiency of TANF participants and TANF-eligible individuals.
+Through TTA, OFA helps TANF agencies strengthen their programs so they can better serve and support economic security and stability of TANF participants and TANF-eligible individuals.

 Reporting Instructions